Chapel Lane Redevelopment - Darwin City

 The revitalised area features:

-- Creation of a pedestrian plaza to encourage people to meet and enjoy meal.
+- Creation of pedestrian plaza

 Concept design